 Being 30 minutes late daily equates to losing nineteen learning days a year.

 Persistent lateness can result in a penalty notice being issued, which carries a fine.

-If your child is absent through sickness or any unavoidable cause, please contact the school by telephone or text by 9.00am on the first day of absence.
+If your child is absent through sickness or any unavoidable cause, please contact the academy by telephone or text by 9.00am on the first day of absence.
 This will be an authorised absence.